bomonike/bomonike.github.io/ap-compsci.md

 Five Big Ideas (not covered in sequence below):

-Items below are based on the national CSTA (Computer Science Teacher Associate) at <a target="_blank" href="https://csteachers.org/k12standards/interactive/">* https://csteachers.org/k12standards/interactive</a> refactored into <a target="_blank" href="">this CSV file</a>.
+Items below are based on the national CSTA (Computer Science Teacher Associate) <a target="_blank" href="https://csteachers.org/k12standards/interactive/">Standards at https://csteachers.org/k12standards/interactive</a> saved as <a target="_blank" href="https://github.com/bomonike/bomonike.github.io/blob/master/data/csta-2024.csv">this CSV file at https://github.com/bomonike/bomonike.github.io/blob/master/data/csta-2024.csv</a> after refactoring for sortable codes in "_Grade" ("00" for "K-2"), then sorting by _Concept, _SubConcept, _Grade (descending)

 <a name="CreativeDevelopment"></a>

-* Big Idea 1: Creative Development
+### Big Idea 1: Creative Development

+   <em>This is in the AP CSP but not in CSTA</em>

    Understand the significance of <strong>collaboration</strong> in program development and how to use an <strong>iterative</strong> approach in your work.
 When developing computing innovations, developers can use a formal, iterative design process or a less rigid process of experimentation, and will encounter phases of investigating and reflecting, designing, prototyping, and testing.

 <a name="DataAnalysis"></a>

-* Big Idea 2: Data & Analysis
+### Big Idea 2: Data & Analysis (DA)

    Delve into how computers handle data and how data can be utilized to generate fresh information and solve problems.
 Data are central to computing innovations because they communicate initial conditions to programs and represent new knowledge.

+   Collection Visualization & Transformation:

+*	00+	Collect and present the same data in various visual formats.
+1A-DA-06
+*	03+	Organize and present collected data visually to highlight relationships and support a claim.
+1B-DA-06
+*	06+	Collect data using computational tools and transform the data to make it more useful and reliable.
+2-DA-08
+*	09+	Create interactive data visualizations using software tools to help others better understand real-world phenomena.
+3A-DA-11
+*	11+	Select data collection tools and techniques to generate data sets that support a claim or communicate information.
+3B-DA-06
+*	11+	Use data analysis tools and techniques to identify patterns in data representing complex systems.
+3B-DA-05

+   Inference & Models:

+*	00+	Identify and describe patterns in data visualizations, such as charts or graphs, to make predictions.
+1A-DA-07
+*	03+	Use data to highlight or propose cause-and-effect relationships, predict outcomes, or communicate an idea.
+1B-DA-07
+*	06+	Refine computational models based on the data they have generated.
+2-DA-09
+*	09+	Create computational models that represent the relationships among different elements of data collected from a phenomenon or process.
+3A-DA-12
+*	11+	Evaluate the ability of models and simulations to test and support the refinement of hypotheses.
+3B-DA-07

+   Storage:

+*	00+	Store, copy, search, retrieve, modify, and delete information using a computing device and define the information stored as data.
+1A-DA-05
+*	06+	Represent data using multiple encoding schemes.
+2-DA-07
+*	09+	Evaluate the tradeoffs in how data elements are organized and where data is stored.
+3A-DA-10
+*	09+	Translate between different bit representations of real-world phenomena, such as characters, numbers, and images.
+3A-DA-09

+Montana:

    * 3B-DA-05	Use data analysis tools and techniques to identify patterns in data representing complex systems.
 For example, identify trends in a dataset representing social media interactions, movie reviews, or shopping patterns.
    * 3B-DA-06	Select data collection tools and techniques to generate data sets that support a claim or communicate information.